need4swede/wiki-go/data/documents/settings/metadata/document.md

 - Upcoming seasons and air dates for shows you have
 - Home release dates that power [New Releases](/browsing/home-screen/new-releases) and the Spotlight

-This works out of the box.
-Cached TMDB data can be cleared here separately if something looks stale; already-rendered pages keep working and new lookups re-fetch on demand.
+There is no personal API key to configure.
+Without Pro, backend-native metadata and Neptune's free local catalogs continue normally.
+Cached TMDB data can be cleared here separately if something looks stale; new lookups re-fetch on demand while Pro is active.